centre-for-virus-research/CVR-VBG-2023/docs/Transcriptomics.md

 ### 5. Performing differential expression analysis ###
 In this workshop, we will use **edgeR** for the differential expression(DE).
 Here, we omit the step of transcriptome assembly as we don’t want to discover novel DE genes from those in our current genome.
-There are two tools which can count the mapped transcripts in the genome.
-To learn more about how **featureCounts** and **htseq-count** compare, I have written a blog about it http://bioinformatics.cvr.ac.uk/blog/featurecounts-or-htseq-count/
+There are two well-known tools which can count the mapped transcripts in the genome.
+To learn more about how **featureCounts** and **htseq** compare, I have written a blog about it http://bioinformatics.cvr.ac.uk/blog/featurecounts-or-htseq-count/

 Here we use **featureCounts** to get the mapped raw counts of each gene in each sample.